rotki/docs/index.md

 # Where to start?

 If this is the first time looking at rotki you will probably want to visit the [Installation Guide](/requirement-and-installation/).
 Once you have successfully managed to install rotki you can proceed to the [Usage Guide](/usage-guides/).

+**Looking to do your crypto taxes?** Check the [Tax Accounting Guide](/usage-guides/tax-accounting) for a step-by-step walkthrough from setup to generating your PnL report.

 If you wish to contribute to rotki please check the [Contribution Guide](/contribution-guides/).